kmfeng/apkextract/README.md

 ```bash
 ./apk.py -e [filename.apk]
 ```
-Repackage APK file.
-Repackage will repack the apktool folder in your output directory but uses the filename.apk for the name of the output folder.
+Repackage APK file
 ```bash
 ./apk.py -r [filename.apk]
 ```

+## Notes

+Repackage will repackage the apktool folder located in your output.
+It only uses the "filename.apk" for it's naming convention.

 ## Tools